 For some reason, that had been more infuriating than if they’d treated her poorly.

 “Too much has happened already,” one of the older men was saying.
-“The momentum is gained.
+“The people are angry.
 We can’t stop the riots, Vasher.
-Not after the slaughter a few weeks back.
+Not after that slaughter a few weeks back.
 The people are too angry.”

 Vasher pounded the floor with a fist.
 “That’s what they want!
 Can’t you fool see that you’re giving your enemies perfect scapegoats?
+Those Lifeless that attacked before weren’t given orders to kill by the government--you know that’s not allowed.
+Someone slipped a few broken Lifeless into the group, with orders to kill, so that the thing would turn bad!

+What?
+Vivenna thought.

-The Hallandren theocracy is a bulky thing laden with bureaucratic foolishness.
-It never moves unless someone prompts it!”
+“The Hallandren theocracy is a bulky thing laden with bureaucratic foolishnes,” Vasher said.
+“It never moves unless someone prompts it!
+If we have riots in the street, that will be just what the war faction needs to gain control.”

 “It’s too late,” one of the men said.